MCP-Mirror/recursechat_mcp-server-apple-shortcuts/README.md

 ## Usage

-You can ask Claude "list shortcuts" or run a specific shortcut with the shortcut name.
+You can ask Claude "list shortcuts" or run a specific shortcut with the shortcut name, for example "get word of the day" or "play a song".

 ## License